1947 North Chappel Drive

 FAQ

 Our new factory is approximately 30 miles south of Salt Lake City in Central Utah.
-We build custom homes for clients in Nevada, Wyoming, California, Utah, Montana, Idaho, and Colorado.
+We build custom homes for clients in Arizona, California, Colorado, Idaho, Montana, Nevada, Oregon, Utah, and Wyoming.

 It started more than 25 years ago, and over the years we have built over 10,000 modular homes.
 We have delivered homes over great distances, including one with a site that was 1,300 miles from the factory, and our homes have been built in nine states.
 Recently we opened our fourth and current production factory.
 The company is full service with a trucking company, an on-site stitch crew, and a set crew.
 We believe our experience in the industry is the key to making beautiful custom homes.